 - A commercial type video with flashy graphics that offers no education value other than who you are.

 Come on, where’s the entertainment in that?
 If I wanted to watch a commercial, I’d turn on the TV.
 If you want to get people to watch your video, you need a hook, something that will draw them in.
 Not everyone is going to sit and watch you for two minutes discussing what tax law is.
 Just the idea alone puts me to sleep.
 Try to bring some fun into the video.
 Instead of you sitting there talking about the subject, why not make it a PowerPoint presentation?
 Or draw some stick figures and recreate an interesting case?
 Or get someone who knows a thing or two about graphics and animate the whole video?
-You’d be surprised the views you get by becoming more entertaining.
+You’d be surprised by the views you get by becoming more entertaining.

 And if you need help, well that’s what we’re here for.
 Give ENX2 Marketing a call and let’s see what we can come up with.
-Now, if you’ll excuse me, I have to scare my cat Pepper with a cucumber and film it.
+Now, if you’ll excuse me, I have to scare my cat Pepper with cucumber and film it.
 He had it coming, he knocked over my water glass the other day.
 Jerk.